-The University of Wisconsin Physical Medicine and Rehabilitation Residency is three years in length and we accept three new physical medicine and rehabilitation residents each year.
+The University of Wisconsin Physical Medicine and Rehabilitation Residency is three years in length and we accept four new physical medicine and rehabilitation residents each year.

 Our program provides training in diagnosis, evaluation, and management of persons of all ages with physical and/or cognitive impairments and disabilities.
 The program is committed to producing physiatrists highly skilled in the diagnosis and treatment of patients with painful or functionally limiting conditions, the management of comorbidities and coimpairments, diagnostic and therapeutic injection procedures, and electrodiagnostic medicine, who emphasize the prevention of complications of disability from secondary conditions.